Texas A&M Aggies football: R. C. Slocum era (1989–2002)

 In December 1988, R.C.
 Slocum was promoted from defensive coordinator and named head coach of the Aggies.
 During Slocum's 14 years as head coach, the Aggies compiled a record of 123–47–2, making Slocum the winningest coach in Texas A&M history.
 During his career, Slocum never had a losing season and won four conference championships, including the Big 12 (the Southwest Conference was renamed in 1996) title in 1998 and two Big 12 South Championships, 1997 1998.
 Additionally, he led the Aggies to become the first school in the Southwest Conference history to post three consecutive perfect conference seasons and actually went four consecutive seasons without a conference loss.
 Slocum reached 100 wins faster than any other active coach.

-A&M's Kyle Field become one of the hardest places for opponents to play during Slocum's tenure, losing only 12 games at home in 14 years.
+A&M's Kyle Field became one of the hardest places for opponents to play during Slocum's tenure, losing only 12 games at home in 14 years.
 For over a year, A&M held the longest home-winning streak in the nation, losing in 1989 and not again until late in 1995.
 In the 1990s, A&M lost only four times at Kyle Field.
 Slocum was named SWC Coach of the Year three times during his tenure as head coach.
 A&M's "Wrecking Crew" defense led the Southwest Conference in four statistical categories from 1991 through 1993 and led the nation in total defense in 1991.
 Over 50 Texas A&M players were drafted into the NFL during Slocum's career as head coach.

 Slocum inherited an Aggie football program that had just finished 7–5 and under severe NCAA sanctions, and cleaned it up quickly.
 He was quoted in 2002 as saying "I wouldn't trade winning another game or two for my reputation as a person.
 I've said from day one I'm going to do things the way I think they should be done.
 There were those who said, `If you don't cheat, you're pretty naive.
 You can't win that way.'
 Well, we're going to find out.
 That's the way we're going to do it.
 I can walk away and look myself in the mirror and say, 'We did it the right way.'
 After 14 years as head coach of the Aggies, Slocum was asked to resign in 2002 following only the second non-winning season of his career.
 He immediately assumed a position as special adviser to Texas A&M president Robert Gates.